THE FUTURE OF THE RENTAL MARKET IN PORTUGAL?

 - Long-term tenants tend to be seniors or families.
 There is less damage and properties benefit from year-round occupation

-- For owners with Alojamento Local, 2018 is the year in which they can move their property from category B (Alojamento Local or local lodging) to category F (Arrendamento or long-term let) and suspend any capital gains which has been caused by the AL status.
-This is of particular relevance to any resident owners, such as Portuguese landlords, as CGT is much lower as a resident.
+- For owners with Alojamento Local (AL), 2018 was the year in which they could move their property from category B (Alojamento Local or local lodging) to category F (Arrendamento or long-term let) and suspend any capital gains which had been caused by the AL status.
+This is of particular relevance to any resident owners, such as Portuguese landlords, as capital gains tax (CGT) is much lower as a resident.

 Advantages for tenants of a long-term rental